A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups

 \begin{thmintro} There exists $K_0\ge1$ so that for all non-zero multiples $K$ of $K_0$, the following holds.
 The quotient $MCG(\Sigma_2)/DT_K$ is hyperbolic relative to an infinite index subgroup commensurable to the product of two $C'(1/6)$-groups. \end{thmintro}

-We note that the theorem can be used in conjunction with relatively hyperbolic Dehn filling \cite{Os-perfill,GrMa-perfill} to produce many hyperbolic quotients of $MCG(\Sigma_2)$, as we explain in Remark \ref{rem:Francesco_trick}, where we also point out a different construction suggested to us by Francesco Fournier Facio.
+We note that the theorem can be used in conjunction with relatively hyperbolic Dehn filling \cite{Os-perfill,GrMa-perfill} to produce many hyperbolic quotients of $MCG(\Sigma_2)$, as stated in the following corollary, which we deduce from Theorem \ref{thmi:genus_2} in Remark \ref{rem:Francesco_trick}.
+In said remark, we also point out a different construction relying on results of a very different nature and on a trick suggested to us by Francesco Fournier Facio.